gelic-idealab/design-critique/README-UPLOAD.md

    3. Scale (1)
 6. Press `Upload` and wait for the preview.
 7. Go back to `Assets` (left sidebar).

+## Upload a garment to Komodo

+Download your garment GLB model from the Fashion Illustration Google Drive.
+Repeat the steps for "upload a mood board model to Komodo", but choose `<garmentNameHere>.glb` instead of the mood board file.
+[4]
 ___

 ## Footnotes